Understanding the Evolving Landscape of Buy-Sell Life Insurance and Its Impact on Estate Planning for Business Owners

 1. Cross-Purchase Plan:

-- Description: In a cross-purchase plan, each business owner purchases a life insurance policy on the other owners.
+• Description: In a cross-purchase plan, each business owner purchases a life insurance policy for the other owners.

 Connelly vs IRS and What it Means for Buy-Sell Life Insurance Going Forward

-In summary, after a majority owner of a company (Connelly) passed away, the surviving owner (Connelly’s brother) executed the written buy-sell agreement and filed the claim for the Entity Purchase Life insurance policy.
-This gave the company a $3.5mm death benefit, with which $500k was going to be kept by the business and $3mm was going to pay the deceased brothers estate for redemption of his shares, therefore giving the surviving brother 100% of the business.
+In summary, after the majority owner of a company (Connelly) passed away, the surviving owner (Connelly’s brother) executed the written buy-sell agreement and filed the claim for the Entity Purchase Life insurance policy.
+This gave the company a $3.5mm death benefit, with which $500k was going to be kept by the business and $3mm was going to pay the deceased brother's estate for the redemption of his shares, therefore giving the surviving brother 100% of the business.

 The disagreement came about when the IRS determined that the deceased brother’s share of value in the business would include his shares AND the $3mm death benefit from the life insurance, thus creating an estate tax issue and costing the estate $800k+ in estate taxes.